krunoslavsterle/Project-Management/README.md

 * run

 ## Notes
 * This project is not finished.
-Majority of the features are implemented but not all (landing page, timeline, messages, and a few others)
+Some of the features are implemented but not all (landing page, timeline, messages, and a few others)
 * As landing page is not implemented, to open the Dashboard after the login you need to manually input the URL: '/Administration/Dashboard'